List of all articles

 Our servers support Apache's mod_expires commands, allowing you to prevent Web browsers from caching your pages.

-It's possible to redirect visitors from a "www" version of your website to a URL that doesn't display it (or vice versa), using the Apache mod_rewrite module.
+It's possible to redirect visitors from a "www" version of your website to a URL that doesn't display it (or vice versa).

 Explains how to use a .htaccess file to use a different directory as the “top level” of your website.